datopian/flowershow/site/content/docs/table-of-contents.md

 title: Table of contents
 ---

+## Inline

-You can add a table of contents to your markdown pages by including a heading with `Table of contents` string in it (case insensitive).
+You can add an "inline" table of contents to your markdown pages by including a heading with `Table of contents` string in it (case insensitive).

 The table of contents will only include headings placed below the `Table of contents` heading.